Adaptive Reinforcement Learning for Unobservable Random Delays: Constant-Delay Augmentation

 \section{Constant-Delay Augmentation}

-To be able to evaluate and compare fairly with state-of-the-art algorithms, we make it possible to have constant delay augmentation within our framework.
-Specifically, to allow algorithms such as BPQL and VDPO that expect a constant delay when the underlying delay process is stochastic, we apply a \emph{constant-delay augmentation} (CDA) on top of the interaction layer.
+To fairly evaluate and compare with state-of-the-art algorithms, we apply a \emph{constant-delay augmentation} (CDA) on top of the interaction layer.
+This allows algorithms such as BPQL and VDPO to operate under a constant delay, even when the underlying delay process itself is stochastic.

 CDA converts the interaction layer POMDP into a constant-delay MDP, under the assumption that the maximum delay does not exceed $\ILHorizon$ steps.
-This augmentation ensures that we evaluate state-of-the-art as intended when comparing their performance against ACDA.
+This augmentation ensures that state-of-the-art algorithms operate as intended when comparing their performance against ACDA.

-CDA is implemented on top of the interaction layer by simply arranging the contents of the action packet matrix such that, no matter when action packet $\ILAction_t$ arrives (between $t+1$ and $t+h$), each action will be executed $h$ steps after it was generated.
+CDA is implemented on top of the interaction layer by arranging the contents of the action packet matrix such that, no matter when action packet $\ILAction_t$ arrives (between $t+1$ and $t+h$), each action will be executed $h$ steps after it was generated.
+Given the constant-delay state as input, CDA computes a single constant-delayed action and then arranges the contents of the action packet.
+As such, this does not add any significant computational overhead since only a single action is computed.
 We illustrate this procedure of constructing the action packet in Algorithm~\ref{alg:policy-cda}.